Juvenile Systemic Lupus Erythematosus

 Common presenting symptoms of JSLE:

-- Skin - Malar rash (photosensitivity), Alopecia, vasculitis rashes, Raynaud ’s phenomenon.
+- Skin - Malar rash (photosensitivity), Alopecia, Vasculitic rashes, Raynaud’s phenomenon.
 Changes can vary, be subtle and can be easily missed.

 - Systemic features - Fatigue / Fever / Weight loss / Oral ulcers.

 - Pleuritis/pericarditis (e.g., chest pain, shortness of breath).

 - Central nervous system (e.g., headaches, seizures, psychosis).

 - Hypertension, peripheral oedema, facial puffiness (periorbital oedema).